bradtraversy/property-pulse/README.md

 If the mobile menu is open and the view port size changes (such as the user rotating their device) then the menu stays open and fills much of the screen.
-A simple solution would be to add an event listiener to the **Window** object for the **resize** event and close the menu.
+A simple solution would be to add an event listener to the **Window** object for the **resize** event and close the menu.

 We can do this in our `useEffect` in [components/Navbar.jsx](./components/Navbar.jsx)